scrapy-plugins/scrapy-zyte-api/docs/reference/request.rst

 :attr:`Request.headers <scrapy.http.Request.headers>`.
 They will be mapped
 even if defined with their default value.

+Headers will also be mapped if set to a non-default value elsewhere, e.g. in a custom downloader middleware, as long as it is done before the scrapy-zyte-api downloader middleware, which is responsible of the mapping, processes the request.

 Similarly, you can add any of those headers to the :ref:`ZYTE_API_SKIP_HEADERS` setting to prevent their mapping.